usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Implosion_, by The Bug, Ghost Dubs
 - _Dancin' In The Streets_, by Rat Heart
+- _TIMESOFPERIL_, by Sleep Sinatra
 - _Anything Can Be a Hammer_, by bloodsports
-- _Tranquilizer_, by Oneohtrix Point Never
-- _Silhouettes of Disgust_, by Downfall Of Gaia

 </details>